argoproj/argo-cd/docs/operator-manual/declarative-setup.md

   }
 ```

 Example service account configs for `argocd-application-controller` and `argocd-server`.

-!!! warning
+Note that once the annotations
-    Once the annotations have been set on the service accounts, both the application controller and server pods need to be restarted.
+have been set on the service accounts, both the application controller and server pods need to be restarted.

 ```yaml
 apiVersion: v1